 Madia Law Represents Victims of Sexual Harassment

-Madia Law represents sexual harassment victims across the State of Minnesota against some of the largest employers in the country.
+Madia Law represents sexual harassment victims across the States of Minnesota and Wisconsin against some of the largest employers in the country.

 Madia Law represented “Jennifer” (name changed for confidentiality reasons), a young woman who was sexually harassed by her supervisor of a period of months.
 Jennifer’s supervisor:

 - repeatedly bragged to her about his sexual endurance;

 - made vulgar comments about her physical appearance;

 - told Jennifer that she should leave her fiance to be with him;